-So often the people making the final decision for commercials will be the client, so marketing professionals at the company (because they’re paying!), and they’re looking at you in a different way to a director or producer.
+Usually the people making the final decision for commercials will be the client, so marketing professionals at the company (because they’re paying), and they’re looking at you in a different way to a director or producer.
 They’re not usually experts in acting… their primary concern is, is this the right person to represent our product.
-So your energy, how you look, and how you come across are vital… sometimes above your acting skills!
+So your energy, how you look and how you come across are vital… sometimes above your acting skills!
 Commercials are very different to TV, film and theatre.

 Remember this – you’ve been selected out of probably hundreds of people to be there.
-Someone is paying for space to see you.
+Someone is paying for the casting space to see you perform.
 That casting director is getting job after job and they’ve chosen you for this one – what might they choose you for next?
 Each one is an opportunity.
 Keep the bigger picture in mind.

 Regardless of what’s going on around you at the time, have that reality check with yourself whenever you need to.
 Ensure that you keep a professional, respectful and positive attitude.
 Don’t let it slip.

 Non of us are perfect.
-We all have our days, I’ve made some cringe worthy blunders and probably still will!
+We all have our off days.
+I’ve made some cringe worthy blunders and probably still will!
 Just do the best that you can, don’t give yourself a hard time when you have an off day, and think PEA (Preparation, Energy, Attitude)!